purplebase/purplestack/tools/content/CONTEXT.md

 For correct app renaming and icon generation, use: `search_recipes renaming`.

-When building for Android distribution: `fvm flutter build apk --target-platform android-arm64`
+When building for Android distribution: `fvm flutter build apk --target-platform android-arm64 --split-per-abi`

 Consider using [Zapstore](https://zapstore.dev) for distribution.